GULibrarySandbox/advanced-data-wrangle-old/content/5-lesson.md

 Let's first check if any rows have missing values.
 - Go to  `Site features`  column
 - `Facet> Customised Facet > Facet by blank`

+There are no missing values.
+{% endcapture %} {% include card.md header="Create project" text=text %}

+There are a couple of ways to create new columns and move the values to these.
+The first method requires some cleaning of the data, followed by a GREL command `value.split` with a common separator.

+{% capture text %}
-There are no missing values but it appears the original spreadsheet has *hard* returns inside the cells.
+It appears the original spreadsheet has *hard* returns inside the cells.
 Remove these with:

 - `Edit Cells> Common Transform  > Collapse consecutive whitespace`